apache/cordova-docs/docs/en/3.0.0/guide/platforms/ios/plugin.md

 There is _no_ designated initializer for plugins.
 Instead, plugins should use the `pluginInitialize` method for their start-up logic.

-Plugins with long-running requests, background activity (e.g. playing media), listeners or internal state should implement the `onReset` method and stop or clean up those activities.
+Plugins with long-running requests, background activity (e.g., playing media), listeners or internal state should implement the `onReset` method and stop or clean up those activities.
 This method is run when the `UIWebView` navigates to a new page or refreshes, which reloads